Health Savings Account

 You are automatically enrolled in a Health Savings Account (HSA) through HealthEquity when you enroll in UMP CDHP.
 Your HSA allows you to set aside money tax-free for qualified medical expenses.

 Your employer or PEBB will deposit in your HSA $700.08 for one person, and $1,400.04 for more than one person on an account.
-The entire amount is not deposited into your account all at once, but rather in equal amounts over the calendar year.
+The amount is deposited in equal payments over the calendar year.
 Employer contributions are made only during the months you are enrolled in UMP CDHP.
+Once the money is in your account, it’s yours.
+There is no deadline to use it.

 You may also make deposits to your account.
 In 2017, the annual IRS limits for contributions to an HSA are: